junxit/us-congress-bills-110/metadata.md

 - 2008-09-27 — Placed on the House Calendar, Calendar No. 282.
 - 2008-09-27 — Reported by the Committee on Transportation.
 H. Rept.
 110-895.
 - 2008-09-27 — Reported by the Committee on Transportation.
 H. Rept.
 110-895.
+- 2008-09-29 — Considered as unfinished business. (consideration: CR H10631)
+- 2008-09-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-29 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR 9/27/2008 H10142)
+- 2008-09-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR 9/27/2008 H10142)